 OpenFlow Port

 The OpenFlow Port is an instance of an OpenFlow resource.
 It may represent a physical port or a logical port.
-A logical port represents a tunel endpoint as described in the OpenFlow protocol specification.
+A logical port represents a tunnel endpoint as described in the OpenFlow protocol specification.

 An OpenFlow Port contains a port configuration object and a port state object.
 A physical port contains a list of port feature objects.
 While there can’t be more than one instance of the Port Configuration and the Port State, there may be multiple Port Features.
-In the case where a port represents a tunnel endpoint, then the port does not contain Port Feature objects, but a Port tunnel object.
+In the case where a port represents a tunnel endpoint, then the port does not contain Port Feature objects, but a OpenFlow Tunnel object.

 UML Diagram